| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 swollen the schools to their maximum.
 While he said the elementary school

-needs to be expanded, there is not enough money for the construction or to
+needs to be expanded, there is not enough money for the construction

 cover the extra costs in services.
-The new families haved turned the once
+The new families haved turned the

 predominately Dutch, Christian community into a multicultural borough,